 Political science is about questions like these.
-You can grapple with every one of them — and many more — in the classrooms of the Brown Political Science Department.
-We study how people — nations, regions, cities, communities — live their common lives.
+You can grapple with every one of them -- and many more -- in the classrooms of the Brown Political Science Department.
+We study how people -- nations, regions, cities, communities -- live their common lives.
 How people solve (or duck) their common problems.
 How people govern themselves.
 How they think, talk, argue, fight, and vote.
-Students passionate about social challenges may also choose to pursue the Engaged Scholars Program, which allows them to connect theory and practice and gain hands-on experience working with community partners.
+We seek to develop understandings of institutions, ideas, practices, and relations that constitute public life, and modes of inquiry that promote citizenship.

 Requirements: